MicroEJ/docs/ApplicationDeveloperGuide/managedc/communication.rst

 .. note::
    Managed C compiled files are seen as resources and has to be available in the Java classpath.

 Use ``@WasmFunction`` annotation to link a Java method to a Managed C module function.
-The Java method has to be declared as `static native` and only use
+The Java method has to be declared as `static native synchronized` and only use
 ``int``, ``long``, ``float`` or ``double`` Java base type as method parameters or return types.
 The annotated Java native method signature must match the Managed C function signature.